1992–93 NHL season: United States

 ESPN signed an agreement for U.S. national broadcast rights, replacing SportsChannel America.
 However, SportsChannel America contended that its contract with the NHL gave them the right to match third-party offers for television rights for the 1992–93 season.
 Thus the network accused the NHL of violating a nonbinding clause, arguing that it had been deprived of its contractual right of first refusal for the 1992–93 season.
 Appellate Division of New York State Supreme Court justice Shirley Fingerwood would deny SportsChannel America's request for an injunction against the NHL.
 Upholding that opinion, the appellate court found the agreement on which SportsChannel based its argument to be "too imprecise and ambiguous" and ruled that SportsChannel failed to show irreparable harm.

 ESPN's weekly regular season games were generally broadcast on Wednesdays and Fridays.
 ESPN also had Sunday games between the NFL and baseball seasons.

 ESPN's deal did not include the All-Star Game; NBC instead televised it for the fourth consecutive season.

 Through a brokered deal, sister broadcast network ABC televised five weekly playoff telecasts on Sunday afternoons starting on April 18 and ending on May 16.
 The first three weeks were regional coverage of various first and second round games, while the fourth and fifth games were nationally televised second round and Conference final contests, respectively.
 This marked the first time that playoff National Hockey League games were broadcast on American network television since 1975.
-ESPN then televised selected first and second round games, the rest of the Conference finals, and the Stanley Cup Finals.
+ESPN then televised selected first and second round games, the rest of the Conference finals, and the Stanley Cup Final.